Learn to do Product Management the right way!

 Principal Product Manager at Zalando, Design Sprint Facilitator, Product Mentor, with over 7 years of experience in product management

-The course is splitted in 14 sessions during 8 weeks.
+The course is split in 14 sessions during 7 weeks, Oct 20 - Nov 30.
 The program is specially designed to fit into your hectic agenda, with only 4-6 hours / week.

 Setup designed for online learning, empowering live interaction and making everyone part of the conversations and focus group activities.